 Immunization Rates, Outreach and Education.

 OHA will provide annually to LPHA their IQIP rates and other population-based county rates.

+Using a template provided by OHA and agreed upon by CLHO, LPHA will complete an annual outreach workplan by selecting from OHA-suggested activities or creating their own.

-LPHA must, during the state fiscal year, design and implement two educational or outreach activities in their Service Area (either singly or in collaboration with other community and service provider organizations) designed to raise immunization rates.
+LPHA must, during the state fiscal year, design and implement two educational or outreach activities in their Service Area (either singly or in collaboration with other community and service provider organizations) designed to increase access to clinical immunization services.

-Activities may include:

-Activities intended to reduce barriers to immunization, or special immunization clinics that provide vaccine for flu prevention or school children.

-One of these activities must be related to promoting IQIP participation with local VFC-enrolled clinics.
-This activity may also be outreach to a local coordinated-care organization to promote IQIP activities.
+Activities should be designed to serve communities with limited access to immunization services or groups placed at increased risk of severe disease outcomes.

 Tracking and Recall.

-LPHA must Forecast immunizations due for clients requiring Immunization Services using the ALERT IIS electronic Forecasting system.
+LPHA must Forecast immunizations due for clients requiring Immunization Services using the ALERT IIS electronic Forecasting system or equivalent system compliant with the Clinical Decision Support for Immunization standards published by the CDC.

-LPHA must review their patients on the statewide recall list(s) in the first two weeks of the month and make any necessary demographic or immunization updates

 LPHA must cooperate with OHA to recall a client if a dose administered by LPHA to such client is found by LPHA or OHA to have been mishandled and/or administered incorrectly, thus rendering such dose invalid.